Course Content

 Big Cities of India

 India has many big cities where kids live, study, and play.
+These cities are centers of education, business, and entertainment, and they show how modern India is growing every day.

 • Chennai, Bengaluru, Hyderabad, Ahmedabad, Jaipur, Pune – Large cities known for studies, IT jobs, old forts, and markets.
+In Bengaluru, for example, children visit science park and planetarium, while in Jaipur they explore forts and havelis (big traditional houses).

 In big cities, you will see:

-• Buses, autos, cars, and trains.
+• Buses, autos, cars, metros, and trains.

 People, Languages, and Religions